mwcvitkovic/neuromodulation_modalities/README.md

       - reuptake enhancement
       - reuptake inhibition

-#### Neurological and psychological effects of psychotropic substances
+#### Neurological and psychological effects of psychoactive substances
 This is definitely not a comprehensive list, just commonly used terminology.
   - depressants
       - anxiolytics/sedatives (reduce anxiety)